Saxophone: In jazz and popular music

 Coincident with the more widespread availability of saxophones in the US around the turn of the century was the rise of ragtime music.
 The bands featuring the syncopated African-American rhythmic influences of ragtime were an exciting new feature of the American cultural landscape and provided the groundwork for new styles of dancing.
-Two of the best known ragtime-playing brass bands with saxophones were those led by W. C. Handy and James R. Europe.
+Two of the best known ragtime-playing brass bands with saxophones were those led by W. C. Handy and James Reese Europe.
 Europe's 369th Infantry Regiment Band popularized ragtime in France during its 1918 tour.
 The rise of dance bands into the 1920s followed from the popularity of ragtime.
-The saxophone was also used in Vaudeville entertainment during the same period.
-Ragtime, Vaudeville, and dance bands introduced much of the American public to the saxophone.
+The saxophone was also used in vaudeville entertainment during the same period.
+Ragtime, vaudeville, and dance bands introduced much of the American public to the saxophone.
 Rudy Wiedoeft became the best known individual saxophone stylist and virtuoso during this period leading into the "saxophone craze" of the 1920s.
 Following it, the saxophone became featured in music as diverse as the "sweet" music of Paul Whiteman and Guy Lombardo, jazz, swing, and large stage show bands.

 The rise of the saxophone as a jazz instrument followed its widespread adoption in dance bands during the early 1920s.
 The Fletcher Henderson Orchestra, formed in 1923, featured arrangements to back up improvisation, bringing the first elements of jazz to the large dance band format.
 Following the innovations of the Fletcher Henderson Orchestra, the Duke Ellington Orchestra and Jean Goldkette's Victor Recording Orchestra featured jazz solos with saxophones and other instruments.
 The association of dance bands with jazz would reach its peak with the swing music of the 1930s.
-The large show band format, influenced by the 1930s swing bands, would be used as backing for popular vocalists and stage shows in the post World War II era, and provided a foundation for big band jazz.
-Show bands with saxophone sections became a staple of television talk shows (such as the Tonight Show that featured bands led by Doc Severinsen and Branford Marsalis) and Las Vegas stage shows.
+The large show band format, influenced by the 1930s swing bands, would be used as backing for popular vocalists and stage shows in the post–World War II era and provided a foundation for big band jazz.
+Show bands with saxophone sections became a staple of television talk shows (such as The Tonight Show that featured bands led by Doc Severinsen and Branford Marsalis) and Las Vegas stage shows.
 The swing era fostered the later saxophone styles that permeated bebop and rhythm and blues in the early postwar era.